-According to the 2019 FinTech Investment Landscape Report of Innovative Finance, the globally top 10 countries in FinTech investments are the United States, the United Kingdom, India, China, Germany, Brazil, Sweden, Canada, Singapore, and France more than two thousand deals in one year.
+According to the 2019 FinTech Investment Landscape Report of Innovative Finance, the top 10 countries in FinTech investments are the United States, the United Kingdom, India, China, Germany, Brazil, Sweden, Canada, Singapore, and France, with more than two thousand deals in one year.
 Even though total global FinTech investment decreased compared to the amount in 2018, investment in the FinTech sector in these ten countries exceeded $32 billion in 2019.

-To understand the potential of the market, it is useful to point out that, Sweden with its small number of deals of 37, took place in the top ten countries in the world and ranked third in Europe by fundraises at not many firms or businesses but two, Karma and Tink.
+To understand the potential of the market, it is useful to point out that Sweden, with its small number of deals of 37, took place in the top ten countries in the world and ranked third in Europe by fundraises at not many firms or businesses but two, Karma and Tink.

-Since it depends only on innovative ideas and market needs, big deals of Financial Technology (exceeding $100 million) could be in any country across the globe, no matter how developed the FinTech ecosystem in the country is or whether the country is a major player in information and communication technologies.
+Since it depends only on innovative ideas and market needs, big deals in Financial Technology (exceeding $100 million) could be in any country across the globe, no matter how developed the FinTech ecosystem in the country is or whether the country is a major player in information and communication technologies.

 With their very nature of being innovative, there is no doubt that start-ups will keep being the main dynamics of the sector.
 As mentioned above, start-ups with innovative financial ideas deeply challenge traditional financial institutions by providing faster and low-cost services.
 However, it has been observed that new businesses with innovative ideas are accepted as a means of collaboration rather than competition.
 Incumbent and traditional financial institutions tend to acquire new emerging small businesses instead of competing with them to serve their customers in a better way or develop and adapt their businesses.

 It should also be stated that the FinTech companies still operate in a regulatory grey zone without being subject to the same licensing and regulatory regimes as other BigTech companies or incumbent institutions such as banks.
 Financial technology and its impacts on the financial sector should be regulated carefully by lawmakers.
-It brings many challenges regarding significant data protection, fair competition, or consumer protection.
+It brings many challenges regarding significant data protection, fair competition, and consumer protection.

-On the other hand, it would also be argued that creating strict regulations might incentivize companies to settle in countries requiring fewer obligations and red tape or slow down the innovation in the sector.
+On the other hand, it would also be argued that strict regulations might incentivize companies to settle in countries requiring fewer obligations and red tape or slow down innovation in the sector.
 Once and for all, lawmakers will need innovative regulations to resolve the problems regarding innovative ideas.

 Article Keywords: Financial Technology, The Begining of a New Era: Financial Technology in Europe, FinTech Ecosystem in the European Union, Traditional Finance, Financial Technology in Europe, New Face of Finance: Financial Technology.